 If you’re looking for one of those retro church potluck dishes that just hits every time it’s served, then this is your recipe!
 I’ve been making Catalina Taco Salad with Fritos for years, and I’ve doubled down on its fresh goodness by adding a few colorful veggies and my own smoky homemade Catalina dressing.
 I’ve never place it on table when the bowl doesn’t come back empty, and I know you’ll have the same results!

-This fabulous old school taco salad, full of crunchy Fritos, Ranch Style beans, and tangy Catalina Dressing is a serious favorite here at my house.
+This fabulous classic Frito Taco Salad recipe is full of crunchy chips, Ranch Style beans, and tangy Catalina Dressing and is a serious favorite at my house.
 And even though it’s “just a salad,” my guys are actually its biggest fans!
-One mention to my son that we’re having “that salad with Fritos,” and he is off like a shot to grab the biggest bowl allowed so he doesn’t miss out on one bite.
+One mention to my son that we’re having it and he is off like a shot to grab the biggest bowl allowed so he doesn’t miss out on a single bite.

 Why This Recipe Is Worth Bringing Back